 Reporting with Square for Restaurants

 With Square for Restaurants, you have access to restaurant-specific reporting to help you track your best selling items, employee sales, and much more.
-While most of your reporting lives on your Square Dashboard under the Reports tab, you’ll also have access to specialized reports like shift, sales, cash drawer, and close of day reports right in your Square for Restaurants App.
+While most of your reporting lives in your Square Dashboard under the Reports tab, you’ll also have access to Live Sales (including open checks) and specialized reports like shift, sales, cash drawer, and close of day reports right in your Square for Restaurants app.

 If you are new to Square reporting, check out our Summaries and Reports to help you get started navigating the Square Dashboard.